chromaui/chromatic-docs/github-actions.md

     # Job steps
     steps:
       - uses: actions/checkout@v1
+        # 👇 Install dependencies with the same package manager used in the project (replace it as needed) e.g. yarn, npm, pnpm
       - run: yarn
-        #👇 Adds Chromatic as a step in the workflow
+        # 👇 Adds Chromatic as a step in the workflow
       - uses: chromaui/action@v1
         # Options required for Chromatic's GitHub Action
         with:
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
         env:
-          #👇 Sets the environment variable
+          # 👇 Sets the environment variable
           CHROMATIC_RETRIES: 5
           LOG_LEVEL: 'error'
 ```